 A customer can be internal or external to the supplier organization.

-acceptance

-<act> act by which the customer agrees that the product is designed and produced according to its specifications and the agreed deviations and waivers, and it is free of defects when delivered by the supplier

 defect

 non-fulfilment of a requirement related to an intended or specified use

 1 The distinction between the concepts defect and nonconformance is important as it has legal connotations, particularly those associated with product liability issues.
 Consequently the term “defect” should be used with extreme caution.